 Exploring the Site Tools

-When you open the dashboard for an individual site, you’ll be able to see all of the features that I mentioned earlier such as:
+When you open the dashboard for an individual site, you’ll be able to see all of the features I mentioned earlier, including:

 - staging sites